Country Days weekend celebrates 45 years of tradition

 Country Days let out all the stops this year in celebrating its 45th anniversary of providing a weekend of family-friendly fun in downtown Farmington.

-The Farmington Regional Chamber of Commerce-sponsored, three-day event, which has been going strong since its inaugural year in 1978, started off with a bang Friday evening with the SERVPRO Country Days Parade.
-As usual, the parade brought out a large crowd that was anxious to kick off the weekend.
-People of all ages began packing the sidewalks on Columbia and Liberty streets more than an hour before the parade began.
+The Farmington Regional Chamber of Commerce-sponsored three-day event, which has been going strong since it's inaugural year in 1978, started off with a bang Friday evening with the SERVPRO Country Days Parade.
+As usual, the parade brought out a large crowd that was anxious to kickoff the weekend.
+People of all ages began packing the sidewalks on Columbia and Liberty streets more than an hour before the parade was set to begin.

 "We had around 100 entries in this year's parade," said Candy Hente, chamber executive director.
 "It lasted a little over an hour and the crowd seemed to have a great time.
 There were lots of smiles on people's faces.
 It was pretty cool!"